Jrge-V/CS440-DatabaseDesign/readme.txt

 Contribution of each member for Part 1:

-All contribution was split equally amognst the group members which was established during the first day of the group formation,
+All contribution was split equally amongst the group members which was established during the first day of the group formation,

 1. Creating a database with login/registration and prevention of SQL attacks: Lead by Jorge Verduzco, Reviewed by Sam Laconico and Sara Nayerian.